TriBITSPub/TriBITS/tribits/doc/build_ref/TribitsBuildReferenceBody.rst

   $ $TRIBITS_BASE_DIR/devtools_install/install-cmake.py --help

-NOTE: you will want to read the help message about how to install CMake to share with other users and maintainers and how to install with sudo if needed.
+NOTE: You will want to read the help message about how to install CMake to share with other users and maintainers and how to install with sudo if needed.